facebook/create-react-app/packages/react-scripts/template/README.md

 }
 ```

-With our environment variable defined, we start the app and consume the values.
-Remember that the `NODE_ENV`
+During the build, `process.env.REACT_APP_SECRET_CODE` will be replaced with the current value of the `REACT_APP_SECRET_CODE` environment variable.
+Remember that the `NODE_ENV` variable will be set for you automatically.

-variable will be set for you automatically.
-When you load the app in the browser and inspect the `<input>`, you will see
-its value set to `abcdef`, and the bold text will show the environment provided when using `npm start`:
+When you load the app in the browser and inspect the `<input>`, you will see its value set to `abcdef`, and the bold text will show the environment provided when using `npm start`:

 ```html
 <div>